New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications

 \begin{proof} Since for each iteration in Algorithm~\ref{algorithm_1}, the new set for $\mathcal{S}_{active}=\{k|p_k>0\}$ is either the same as the previous $\mathcal{S}_{active}$ (thus the algorithm terminates) or shrinks to a subset of the previous $\mathcal{S}_{active}$.
 As the size of the initial set is $K$, it is obvious that the algorithm converges within $K$ iterations.

 Now we prove that Algorithm~\ref{algorithm_1} converges to the optimal solution of P1.
 First, since $P>0$, at any iteration, it is impossible to have $p_k\le0$ for all $k$.
 In other words, there exists a $k$ such that $p_k>0$.
 Let $\{p_1,\cdots,p_K\}$ be the solution found by Algorithm~\ref{algorithm_1} at the $m$th iteration.
 From Step 2 and Step 6, it is obvious that the solution satisfies the first and last conditions of (\ref{eqn-6}).
-For any $j \notin \mathcal{S}_{active}$, we have $p_j<0$ in one of the previous iterations.
+For any $j \notin \mathcal{S}_{active}=\{k|p_k>0\}$, we have $p_j<0$ in one of the previous iterations.
 Denote the iteration round for $p_j < 0$ as $m'$.
 Thus from (\ref{water_c_1}), $p_j=g_j(\mu^{(m')})<0$, from which $\mu^{(m')}>f_j'(0)$, where $\mu^{(m')}$ is the achieved increasing rate at the $m'$th iteration.
 Notice that $\mu^{(m')}=f_k'(p_k^{(m')})$ for subchannel $k$ in the active set of the $m'$th iteration.
 With the proposed algorithm, subchannel $j$ is removed by setting $p_j=0$, and in the next iteration, the sum power available for the remaining active subchannels decreases.
 The achieved increasing rate for this new iteration is higher, i.e., $\mu^{(m')}<\mu^{(m'+1)}$.